Michael Chandler: Ultimate Fighting Championship

-Chandler and Conor McGregor were coaches for The Ultimate Fighter 31 which started filming in February 2023 and aired on television from May to August 2023.
-This culminated with Chandler being scheduled to face Conor McGregor in a welterweight bout at UFC 303 on June 29, 2024.
-Following speculation on the fight's status due to an abruptly canceled press conference, the UFC officially announced the fight's cancellation on June 13, 2024, citing an injury sustained by McGregor.
-In September 2024, it was reported that Chandler was "done waiting" to face McGregor.
+Chandler and Conor McGregor served as opposing coaches on The Ultimate Fighter 31, which began filming in February 2023 and aired from May to August 2023.
+The season concluded with Chandler being scheduled to face McGregor in a welterweight bout at UFC 303 on June 29, 2024.
+Following speculation about the bout's status after an abruptly canceled press conference, the UFC officially announced the fight's cancellation on June 13, 2024, citing an injury sustained by McGregor.
+In September 2024, reports indicated that Chandler was "done waiting" to face McGregor.

 In a rematch, Chandler faced former UFC Lightweight Champion Charles Oliveira in a 5-round bout on November 16, 2024, at UFC 309.
 He lost the fight by unanimous decision.
 This fight earned him another Fight of the Night award.

 Chandler faced former Cage Warriors Featherweight Champion Paddy Pimblett in the five-round co-main event on April 12, 2025, at UFC 314.
 He lost the fight by technical knockout in the third round.

-On September 20, 2025, media outlets reported that Chandler had been named as the expected opponent for Conor McGregor at the UFC White House event scheduled for June 2026.
-The proposed bout would serve as the culmination of their rivalry, which began during their tenure as opposing coaches on the 2023 season of The Ultimate Fighter: Team McGregor vs. Team Chandler.
+On September 20, 2025, multiple media outlets reported that Chandler was being targeted as a potential opponent for Conor McGregor at the UFC Freedom 250 event scheduled for June 14, 2026.
+The proposed bout was intended to serve as the culmination of their rivalry, which began during their tenure as opposing coaches on the 2023 season of The Ultimate Fighter: Team McGregor vs. Team Chandler.

+Chandler instead faced Maurício Ruffy on June 14, 2026 at UFC Freedom 250.
+He lost the fight by technical knockout via a spinning wheel kick and punches in the first round.